Saviour Square

-Saviour Square (Polish: Plac Zbawiciela) is an urban square and roundabout in Downtown, Warsaw, Poland.
-It is formed by the intersection of Marszałkowska Street, Mokotowska Street, Nowowiejska Street, and Emancipation Avenue.
+Saviour Square (Plac Zbawiciela) is an urban square and roundabout in Downtown, Warsaw, Poland.
+It is formed by the intersection of Marszałkowska Street, Mokotowska Street, Nowowiejska Street, and Wyzwolenia Avenue.

 The square was originally constructed about 1768.
 It is surrounded by postwar tenements of the Marshal Residential District, several prewar tenements, and the early-20th-century Church of the Holiest Saviour.